Photos: Israeli air raids hit wide swaths of southern Lebanon, kill dozens

 In Pictures

-Israeli air raids hit wide swaths of southern Lebanon, kill dozens
+Israeli air raids hit wide swaths of southern Lebanon, kill at least 182

 Lebanese Health Ministry says children, women and medics among victims of intensified Israeli air attacks.